Luxury Modern German Kitchens

 London kitchen specialists

-LWK Kitchens London work almost exclusively in London and the surrounding areas, and have accrued a deep knowledge of our local market.
-We have designed hundreds of London kitchens for apartments, town houses, mansion blocks, period conversions, gated developments, riverside docklands warehouses etc, etc. We have developed a specialist understanding of how to make the most of storage space and accessibility without overwhelming small spaces.
-We know how to design a kitchen that sets the perfect place to eat breakfast, to cook dinner for ten, or at which to help out with homework.
+LWK Kitchens London have accrued a deep knowledge of our local market and work almost exclusively in London and the surrounding areas.
+We have designed hundreds of London kitchens for apartments, town houses, mansion blocks, period conversions, gated developments, riverside docklands warehouses etc. We have developed a specialist understanding of how to make the most of storage space and accessibility without overwhelming small spaces.
+We know how to design a kitchen that sets the perfect place to eat breakfast, to cook dinner for ten, or at which to help children with homework.

-Our designs typically exhibit the results of thoughtful application of storage solutions, careful selection of colour and diligent use of materials to achieve the 'look' our clients aspire to and the function their circumstances require.
+Our designs typically exhibit thoughtful application of storage solutions, careful selection of colour and diligent use of materials to achieve the 'look' our clients aspire to, as well as the function their circumstances require.

 A history of German kitchen design, from Bauhaus to the present day